pjox/thesis/README.md

-# On Language Modeling and its Applications for Contemporary and Historical French
+# A Data-driven Approach for Language Modeling in Contemporary and Historical French

 This is the main repository for the thesis of Pedro Ortiz Suarez.